ifremer-bioinformatics/ToolDirectory/README.md

 ## Data visualization

-Web rendering relies on the open-source [Keshif](https://github.com/adilyalcin/Keshif) data visualization library.

-For the specific use of ToolDirectory, we setup a dedicated version of Keshif, namely [Katalog](https://gitlab.ifremer.fr/bioinfo/katalog).
-That version of the viewer simply expects your provide a ".csv" file containing the list of software metadata to use for visualization.
-The csv format expected by Katalog is quite simple, simply refer to [this example](https://github.com/ifremer-bioinformatics/ToolDirectory/blob/master/test/Softwares.csv) to review column names (matadata).
+Web rendering relies on [Katalog viewer](https://github.com/ifremer-bioinformatics/Katalog) which simply expects you provide a ".csv" file containing the list of software metadata to use for visualization.
+The csv format expected by Katalog is quite simple, simply refer to [this example](https://github.com/ifremer-bioinformatics/Katalog/blob/master/examples/Ifremer-Softwares.csv) to review column names (matadata).

 Either you create that ".csv" file yourself (i.e. a dedicated script to collect software information installed on your cluster), of you use the Python ToolDirectory herafter presented.